 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Apply for guest student status if you are admitted to another Master's programme (deadline 1 August / 5 January).

 All Master's courses in Political Science must be registered manually by the Department, they will not appear in Studentweb.
 Contact your international coordinator at UiO.

 Students without much prior knowledge of comparative politics are recommended to read the chapters on “Political Parties” (by Richard Katz) and “Interest Associations” (by Roland Erne) in Daniele Caramani’s edited text book Comparative Politics, Oxford University Press (available at the UHS library).

 4 credits overlap with STV4306B – Politiske partier i representative demokratier (discontinued)

-Lectures are held during five weeks, with examination in the sixth week.
+Lectures (with emphasis on active student involvement in due course) are held during five weeks, with examination in the sixth week.

 Term paper and 3-hour written examination.

 The term paper must: